metasfresh/metasfresh/README.md

 [![license](https://img.shields.io/badge/license-GPL-blue.svg)](https://github.com/metasfresh/metasfresh/blob/master/LICENSE.md)

-metasfresh is a responsive free and Open Source ERP System.
-Our aim is to create fast and easy to use enterprise software with an outstanding User Experience.
+metasfresh is a responsive, Free and Open Source ERP System.
+Our aim is to create fast and easy-to-use enterprise software with an outstanding user experience.

 > **__Competitive ERP is Free__**